sdmtt/jQuery-Tags/README.md

 	<script src="js/jquery.js"></script>
 	<script src="js/jquery.tags.js"></script>

-Then, you need to include the CSS file (The plugin will work without it, but it won't look pretty)
+Then, you need to include the default CSS file (The plugin will work without it, but it won't look pretty)

 	<link rel="stylesheet" media="screen" href="jquery.tags.css">